devenkoli/azure-signalr-dotnetcore-chat/README.md

 For this example to work with Azure Signlar service, you need to create a Signalr resource with service mode settings as Default.

-- Add a file D:\messages.json in your file directory or you can loate it at desired path for check on localhost.
+- Add a file D:\messages.json and D:\rooms.json  in your file directory or you can locate it at desired path for check on localhost.
 - Please remember to change the path in ChatHub.cs file.
 - For production use, create a desired backend resource.